 Health and Safety Statement During this pandemic, it is extremely important that you abide by the public health regulations, the University of Pittsburgh's health standards and guidelines, and Pitt's Health Rules.
 These rules have been developed to protect the health and safety of all of us.
-Universal face covering is required in all classrooms and in every building on campus, without exceptions, regardless of vaccination status.
-This means you must wear a face covering that properly covers your nose and mouth when you are in the classroom.
+The University's requirements for face coverings will at a minimum be consistent with CDC guidance and masks are required indoors (campus buildings and shuttles) on campuses in which COVID-19 Community Levels are High.
+This means that when COVID-19 Community Levels are High, you must wear a face covering that properly covers your nose and mouth when you are in the classroom.
 If you do not comply, you will be asked to leave class.
-It is your responsibility have the required face covering when entering a university building or classroom.
-For the most up-to-date information and guidance, please visit coronavirus.pitt.edu and check your Pitt email for updates before each class.
+It is your responsibility to have the required face covering when entering a university building or classroom.
+Masks are optional indoors for campuses in which county levels are Medium or Low.
+Be aware of your Community Level as it changes each Thursday.
+Read answers to frequently asked questions regarding face coverings.
+For the most up-to-date information and guidance, please visit the Power of Pitt site and check your Pitt email for updates before each class.